Zhu-Peter/Innotech_demo/README.md

-# Demo repo for learning github
+# Demo repo for learning github.